 Get exclusive member benefits & effect social change.
 Join Today

-Uncoordinated movement is also known as lack of coordination, coordination impairment, and loss of coordination.
+Uncoordinated movement is also known as lack of coordination, coordination impairment, or loss of coordination.
 The medical term for this problem is ataxia.

 For most people, body movements are smooth, coordinated, and seamless.
-Such things as walking, throwing a ball, and picking up a pencil are effortless for most of us.
+Motions such as walking, throwing a ball, and picking up a pencil don’t require a tremendous amount of thought or effort.
 But each movement actually involves a number of muscle groups.
-They are largely controlled by the cerebellum.
-This is an important structure in the brain.
+They’re largely controlled by the cerebellum, an important structure in the brain.

 Coordinated movements involve the cerebellum, the peripheral nerves of the body, and the spinal cord.
 Diseases and injuries that damage or destroy any of these structures can lead to ataxia.
 These include:

-The toxic effects of some substances can lead to ataxia.
+Some substances have toxic effects that can lead to ataxia.
 These include:

 Your doctor may order the following tests: